-Our theoretical study is motivated by the following experiment, observation of which provides evidence to the existence of an embedding relation in depth.
-In Fig.~\ref{fig:syntraining}(a), training trajectories of NNs with $3$, $4$ and $5$ hidden layers are shown to learn the Iris dataset~\citep{fisher1936use}.
-Surprisingly, their training trajectories stagnate at almost the same loss values with almost the same training accuracy as demonstrated in Fig.~\ref{fig:syntraining}(b).
-This phenomenon suggests that loss landscapes of NNs of different depths share a set of critical functions (i.e., output functions of critical points), by which a deep NN can experience a training process similar to that of a shallower NN.
-Remark that, a similar phenomenon can be observed regarding the training of wide and narrow NNs~\citep{zhang2021embedding}.
+Our theoretical investigation is motivated by the following experimental observations, which hint at the existence of an embedding relationship in depth.
+As illustrated in Fig.~\ref{fig:syntraining}, the training of NNs with varying hidden layers, learning the Iris and MNIST datasets with small initialization and a small learning rate, exhibit a similar behavior.
+Specifically, in Fig.~\ref{fig:syntraining}(a, c), we notice that network trajectories of different depths appear to stagnate at almost the same loss values, with virtually the same training accuracy, as demonstrated in Fig.~\ref{fig:syntraining}(b, d).
+This intriguing observation suggests that the loss landscapes of NNs of varying depths may share a set of critical functions (i.e., output functions of critical points), by which a deep NN can experience a training process similar to that of a shallower one.

-Motivated by above observation, we prove in this work an embedding principle in depth for fully-connected NNs stated \emph{intuitively} as follows:
+Motivated by these observations, we prove in this work an embedding principle in depth for fully-connected NNs, which can be \emph{intuitively} stated as follows:

-\emph{\textbf{Embedding principle in depth}: the loss landscape of any network ``contains'' all critical points of all shallower networks.}
+\emph{\textbf{Embedding Principle in Depth}: the loss landscape of any network ``contains'' all critical points of all shallower networks.}

-Key to our proof of embedding principle in depth is a critical lifting operator proposed in this work, which maps any critical point of a shallower NN to critical manifolds (i.e., manifolds consisting of critical points with the same loss value) of a target NN preserving outputs on the training inputs.
-Our critical lifting operator predicts a rich class of ``simple'' critical points from shallower NNs in the loss landscapes of deep NNs.
-Our numerical study demonstrates that these lifted critical points indeed can be experienced during the practical training of deep NNs.
-We also demonstrate that, through critical lifting, local minima or non-strict saddle points transition to strict saddle points of deeper NNs, which can be easily escaped using first-order optimization methods~\citep{lee2019first}.
-The embedding principle in depth also provides new understanding to the optimization benefits of batch normalization~\citep{ioffe2015batch} and large dataset, and highlights a layer pruning method as demonstrated by numerical experiments in Section~\ref{sec:exp}.
+Central to our proof of the embedding principle in depth is the introduction of a critical lifting operator.
+This operator, as proposed in this work, maps any critical point of a shallower NN to critical manifolds (i.e., manifolds consisting of critical points sharing the same loss value) of a target NN, while preserving outputs on the training inputs.
+Our critical lifting operator predicts a rich class of ``simple'' critical points, which are derived from shallower NNs and embedded in the loss landscapes of deeper NNs.
+This thereby explicitly unveils the depth-wise hierarchical structure within the loss landscape of deep learning.